facha/llm-chat/README.md

 ```
 The script will launch llama-server in background and then will launch the chat client.

-Alternatively launch llm.py directly, if you have an OpenAI compatible endpoint available (e.g. llama-server is already running):
+Alternatively launch llm.py directly, if you have an OpenAI compatible endpoint available (e.g. llama-server is already running on your machine):
 ```sh
 source .venv/bin/activate
 python llm.py